 "But your guarantee's run out, so why worry?"

-You fix it, and I'll pay up to 20 bucks - but no
+You fix it, and I'll pay up to 20 bucks -- but no big overhaul, see?"

 "What've you done so far?"